 Pronounced a “real talent” by the Wall Street Journal, pianist Andrea Lam is earning consistent acclaim as a soloist, recitalist, and chamber musician for her “great style and thrilling virtuosity” (Sydney Morning Herald).
 A frequent guest at US venues such as New York’s Carnegie Hall and Lincoln Center to Australia’s Sydney Opera House, Andrea’s performances are noted internationally for her “melting lyricism, filigree touch and spirited eloquence” (The Australian).

-A regular guest of festivals such as Musica Viva’s Huntington Estate and Sydney Festival in Australia, and the Yellow Barn, Skaneateles, Norfolk, and Great Lakes Chamber Music Festival in America, she has collaborated with artists including the Takacs Quartet, Ani Kavafian, and the Australian String Quartet.
+A regular guest of festivals such as Musica Viva’s Huntington Estate and Sydney Festival in Australia, and the Chamber Music Northwest, Yellow Barn, Skaneateles, Norfolk, and Great Lakes Chamber Music Festival in America, and the Orford Festival in Canada, she has collaborated with artists including the Takacs Quartet, Anthony McGill, Matt Haimovitz, Ani Kavafian, Misha Amory, and the Australian String Quartet.
+She has given masterclasses at Duke University, Vanderbilt University, Columbia University, Texas State University, and in San Miguel de Allende.

 Andrea Lam was a Semifinalist in the 2009 Van Cliburn Competition, where she was praised for her “audience savvy, superb technique, and innate musical instincts”.
 Her other prizes include winner of the 2010 Astral Artists Auditions, Silver Medalist in the 2009 San Antonio Piano Competition, winner of the ABC’s ‘Young Performer of the Year’ Award in the Keyboard section, the ABC Quest Competition Viewers’ Choice Award, the Salon de Virtuosi Career Grant, and the Yale Woolsey Hall Competition.